andrewt0301/hse-acos-course/docs/part2os/FinalTest/os_final_test_compds_2026_answers.md

    __Answer: `char* (*p)(const char*, unsigned int)`__

-   __Notes: Spaces are not important here.
-If any answers were marked as invalid becauses of spaces, it will be fixed.__
+   __Notes: Spaces and semicolon are not important here.
+Some answers were marked as invalid because of this, it will be fixed.__

 7. You have a `malloc` library based on an implicit list.
 The size of header/footer is 4 bytes and payload is 4-byte aligned.
 You call malloc with size: 1, 2, 3, 4, and 5 bytes.
 How many bytes are wasted on internal fragmentation?